 The steps of changing display style to sticks and ribbon can be done with toolbar buttons since no parameters are needed.
 In VR a button press on either hand controller shows the ChimeraX desktop window floating in the VR scene, it can be dragged to any position and is initially a meter wide.
 (When immersed in VR space you perceive distance in true physical dimensions, so one tends to describe scenes in real units such as meters.)
 The hand controllers are depicted as cones in the scene for accurate pointing, and clicks on any desktop user-interface control act like equivalent mouse clicks.
 This VR user interface is a poor experience compared to the conventional desktop window for several reasons.
 Extra effort is required to position a 3D input device on a floating 2D panel compared to using a trackpad or mouse, pointing accuracy is lower, and the panel can be inconveniently out of reach or view when moving or rotating the head to obtain different vantage points.
-The resolution of the VR display is also much inferior to conventional displays, making text in the user interface panel hard to read.
+The resolution of current VR displays is also much inferior to conventional displays, making text in the user interface panel hard to read.
 Each eye in a VR device uses a screen with about half the number of pixels (1080 by 1200) of desktop screens (1920 by 1080) and covers 3 times the field of view (100 degrees versus 30 degrees) giving a factor of 6 reduction in pixels per angular degree.
 Increasing this resolution is the active focus of VR technology development companies, as can be seen by the recently announced HTC Vive Pro (1440 x 1600).
+Although embedding the conventional desktop user interface panel in VR is unsatisfactory in the above respects, it has the significant advantage that users familiar with the complex desktop interface need not learn a completely new VR interface.
+Conventional 2D user interfaces have proven effective for providing a wide range of functionality in the molecular VR package ImmersivePDB.